Avinashdev2011/WebCryptoSuite/README.md

-# Cyber Suite - Encryption Analyzer & Security Tools
+# WebCryptoSuite - Encryption Analyzer & Security Tools

-A comprehensive online suite for cryptographic functions including algorithm detection, hashing, symmetric encryption, and asymmetric key generation.
+WebCryptoSuite - A comprehensive online suite for cryptographic functions including algorithm detection, hashing, symmetric encryption, and asymmetric key generation.
 All operations happen securely in your browser with no data sent to any server.

 ## Features